Dr. Sponaugle Discusses Lyme with Terry Beatley America Out Loud

 After we got answers from the physiologist, my husband and I began searching for the best doctor in America who understands the complexity of Lyme and biofilm.
 At that time, we knew nothing about Trichothecene and chemical toxins.
 That was about to change because by the grace of God and America Out Loud’s “The Misdiagnosed Life” show with host Beverly Butler, we found Marvin Sponaugle, M.D. of the Sponaugle Wellness Institute in Oldsmar, Florida.

 In addition to a researcher’s mind and an insatiable thirst for knowledge, Dr. Sponaugle has personal experience.
 About a decade earlier, his daughter had become severely sick with Lyme disease and traditional antibiotic treatment, and he had suffered chronic fatigue because of exposure to Trichothecene (black mold) growing, unbeknownst to him, behind the sheetrock in his hospital office.
-This combination of personal experience and a curious mind has helped him pursue the connection between Trichothecene induced brain/gut toxicity to tick-borne illnesses, depression, anxiety, OCD, eating disorders, drug addiction, and so many other disorders on the rise.
+This combination of personal experience and a curious mind has helped him pursue the connection between Trichothecene-induced brain/gut toxicity to tick-borne illnesses, depression, anxiety, OCD, eating disorders, drug addiction, and so many other disorders on the rise.
 He is the leading doctor in the world for advances in treatments, and his creds include getting 35 people out of wheelchairs and walking again.
-That’s my kind of doctor – he is in the business of healing, not in the business of merely writing prescriptions.
+That’s my kind of doctor – he is in the business of healing, not merely writing prescriptions.

 Along with Lyme came the coinfections called Bartonella, which causes numbness in the extremities, and Babesia, which enlarges the red blood cells, making one feel winded and tired because the cells can’t transport oxygen as the cells should.
-This answered for us why our daughter was so winded playing basketball and intermittent neuropathy in her hands– Babesia + Bartonella + Borrelia burgdorferi!
+This answered why our daughter was so winded playing basketball and intermittent neuropathy in her hands– Babesia + Bartonella + Borrelia burgdorferi!

 The Great Plains Laboratory Toxic Non-Metal Chemical Profile, which measures levels of 18 chemical families, spoke volumes.
-June blood showed that DEP was non-detected.
+June’s blood showed that DEP was non-detected.
 Two days after treatment, though, DEP measured in the 95 percentile!
 Her levels increased in eight categories and decreased in ten categories.

 …THINK AND THEN ACT OUTSIDE THE PROVERBIAL BOX.